 - When handling your leather, always use clean hands as leather can stain easily.

-- Always ensure your buffalo leather is clean by wiping the dirt with a clean cloth regularly.
+- Ensure your buffalo leather is clean by regularly wiping the dirt with a clean cloth.

 - Apply conditioner twice every year to your leather to maintain its elasticity

 - Use the soft brush attachment of your vacuum cleaner to get rid of dirt and dust from the "cracks".